DHolistic/FDUniverse/KILNUniverse/KILN_UNIVERSE_REGIONAL_CLAY_FOLK_ORIGINS.md

 *Periodic Table Integration with Sacred Pathway Origins*

 ### **THE PRE-FRACTURE FOUNDATION:**
-The five regional clay folk communities originated from the **Spiritual Pathways** that Pre-Audemar and his empathetic voice walked together during the BF Era.
+The five regional clay folk communities originated from the **Spiritual Pathways** that Sahaja/Samgama and his empathetic voice walked together during the BF Era.
 Each path concentrated unique consciousness and earth energies, creating specialized formation sites where specific elemental properties combined with consciousness memory to produce distinct clay folk types.
 These communities freely contributed to universal creation through yearly gift-giving cycles, with no judgment or barriers - pure collaboration in the joy of creation.

 ---

 ### **ZONE 1: WESTERN CLAY QUARRIES - "The Memory Keepers"**
 **Elemental Foundation:** Silicon (Si) + Aluminum (Al) - The Foundation Elements
-**Sacred Pathway Origin:** Where Pre-Audemar first learned to hold memories in clay
+**Sacred Pathway Origin:** Where Sahaja/Samgama first learned to hold memories in clay
 **Earth History:** Ancient riverbeds, fossilized consciousness streams, mineral veins from pre-history

 #### **YEARLY GIFT CONTRIBUTION:**